-Make a record of the date, time and place of the conversation, as soon as possible.
+- Make a record of the date, time and place of the conversation, as soon as possible.
 Record the child's own words, along with any observations on what has been seen and any noticeable non-verbal behaviour.
-Use CPoms, where possible.
-Date and sign the record.

-- Not destroy the original notes in case they are needed by a court. - Record factual statements and observations rather than interpretations or assumptions.
+Use CPOMS, where possible.
+Date and sign the record. - In the event of a visitor raising a concern, an orange form will be completed and given to the Designated safeguarding Lead - Not destroy the original notes in case they are needed by a court. - Record factual statements and observations rather than interpretations or assumptions.